boomlinde/ymacid/README.md

     YMACID.EXE [save path]

-The save path will default to "ymacid.cfg" but can be overridden to store multiple setups.
+The save path will default to "ymacid.sav" but can be overridden to store multiple setups.

 Controls